Wattysaid/dsif-git-main-project/ML_models_and_results.md

 # 📊 ELVTR Data Science Main Project Report

+## 📝 Model Evaluation and Challenges

+### Observations on Model Performance
+The **Gradient Boosting** model emerged as the top performer with a balanced F1-Score, high ROC-AUC, and strong cross-validation accuracy, indicating robustness across metrics.
+Logistic Regression and Decision Tree models also showed competitive performance, but the Decision Tree presented potential overfitting issues, evident from the lower ROC-AUC compared to other metrics.

+### Challenges Encountered
+1. **Data Leakage**: During feature engineering, care was taken to avoid including features that could directly reveal loan status.
+However, given the high recall scores in models like Random Forest, there is a risk of subtle data leakage from correlated variables.
+Addressing this may involve regular feature audits or further cross-validation techniques to assess model generalization.

+2. **Overfitting**: The Decision Tree model exhibited classic signs of overfitting, achieving high recall but comparatively lower ROC-AUC.
+Overfitting can often result from deep trees or excessive reliance on granular splits.
+To counter this, techniques like pruning or using ensemble methods like Gradient Boosting and Random Forest (with optimized depth) were explored, with Gradient Boosting showing better performance.

+3. **Model Complexity**: KNN and Naive Bayes models underperformed, suggesting that simpler models struggle with the dataset’s complexity.
+High-dimensional data and the nuances of loan risk assessment may require more sophisticated algorithms to capture intricate patterns.

 ## 🧠 Methodology, Approach, and Model Selection Rationale

 ### Model Selection Process